celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

-However, please note this course is not recommended for operators of vessel-mounted cranes that exceed a 10 ton / 1 metre capacity.
+NOTE: This course is not recommended for operators of vessel-mounted cranes that exceed a 10 ton 1 metre capacity.

 The course covers topics including: